freehandle/breeze/README.md

 kite <file-name-for-new-vault> create
 ```

-To show information about the vault, incluind public key associated to the vault
+To show information about the vault, including the public key associated with the vault

 ```
 kite <path-to-existing-vault-file> show